laoyigrace/subject/doc/source/configuring.rst

 Configuring Glance APIs
 -----------------------

-The glance-api service implements versions 1 and 2 of the OpenStack Subjects API.
+The subject-api service implements versions 1 and 2 of the OpenStack Subjects API.
 Disable any version of the Subjects API using the following options: